Dropper Post Won’t Return to Full Height — Here’s the Fix

 • Over 220 lbs — 250 to 300 PSI

-The Fox Transfer specifically calls for 150–300 PSI depending on rider weight, and Fox’s own setup guide publishes a chart matching weight to PSI increments of 25.
-The RockShox Reverb AXS targets a similar window.
-OneUp’s V3 is designed around a slightly lower baseline — they recommend starting around 150 PSI for lighter riders and going from there.
+Fox’s Transfer calls for 150–300 PSI depending on rider weight — Fox publishes a chart matching weight to PSI in 25-pound increments in their setup guide.
+The Reverb AXS targets a similar window.
+OneUp’s V3 is built around a slightly lower baseline, with roughly 150 PSI recommended for lighter riders as a starting point.

 How to Check and Add Air

-Attach your shock pump, read the current pressure, and compare to the chart above.
-If you’re at 120 PSI and you weigh 185 pounds, that’s your problem.
-Add air in 10 PSI increments, testing the return speed after each addition.
-You’re looking for a fast, confident return — not a lazy crawl upward.
+Attach the shock pump, read the current pressure, compare it to the chart.
+If you’re sitting at 120 PSI and you weigh 185 pounds — that’s your problem, right there.
+Add air in 10 PSI increments and test the return speed after each one.
+You want a fast, confident snap upward — not a lazy crawl.

-Deflated by a slow air leak I couldn’t identify on my Transfer, I eventually found that the valve core itself was loose.
-A valve core tool (under $5 at any bike shop) lets you tighten or replace it.
-Worth checking before you assume the post needs a service.
+Frustrated by a slow air leak I couldn’t track down on my Transfer, I eventually found the valve core itself had worked loose.
+A valve core tool — under $5 at any bike shop — lets you tighten or swap it out.
+Worth checking before you assume the post needs a full service.

-One thing people miss: don’t add air with your weight on the post.
-The post needs to be at full extension, unweighted, when you check pressure.
-Reading pressure while seated gives you a false low number because you’re compressing the air spring.
+One thing people consistently miss: don’t check pressure while sitting on the bike.
+The post needs to be at full extension, completely unweighted.
+Reading pressure while seated compresses the air spring and gives you a falsely low number.

 Cable-Actuated Droppers — Tension and Routing

-Cable-actuated droppers like the PNW Rainier, Brand-X Ascend, and older Gravity Dropper models work differently from air posts.
-They use a mechanical cable to open a valve that allows the post to move.
-The return force comes from an internal coil spring or air spring — but the cable’s job is to trigger the release mechanism, not to lift the post itself.
+Cable-actuated droppers — the PNW Rainier, Brand-X Ascend, older Gravity Dropper models — work on a different principle entirely.
+A mechanical cable opens a valve that allows the post to travel.
+The return force comes from an internal coil spring or air chamber, but the cable’s only job is triggering the release mechanism.
+It doesn’t lift the post itself.

-When these posts fail to return to full height, cable tension is almost always the first thing to examine.
+That’s what makes cable-actuated designs endearing to us budget-conscious riders — fewer things can go catastrophically wrong.
+When these posts fail to return to full height, though, cable tension is almost always the first place to look.

 Barrel Adjuster — The Quick Tune

 Your lever has a barrel adjuster where the cable housing seats into it.
-If you’re getting a mushy, incomplete return, the cable has likely stretched slightly or the housing has compressed.
-Turn the barrel adjuster counterclockwise (outward) by half-turn increments.
-You’re adding tension to the cable, which ensures the valve mechanism opens completely when you press the lever.
+A mushy, incomplete return usually means the cable has stretched slightly or the housing has compressed a bit — both are normal over time.
+Turn the barrel adjuster counterclockwise, outward, in half-turn increments.
+You’re adding tension, which ensures the valve mechanism opens completely when you press the lever.

-The Brand-X Ascend II is particularly sensitive to cable tension.
+The Brand-X Ascend II is apparently more sensitive to cable tension than most posts.
 Brand-X’s own setup documentation recommends leaving about 2–3mm of free play at the lever before the cable goes taut.
-Too much tension and the valve never fully closes, leaving the post in a sort of half-engaged state.
-Too little and the valve never fully opens, which explains the sluggish return.
+Too much tension and the valve never fully closes — leaving the post in a sort of half-engaged limbo.
+Too little and the valve never opens completely, which explains the sluggish return.

-Test after every half-turn adjustment.
-Over-tensioning is a real problem — don’t crank the barrel adjuster all the way out in one shot.
+Test after every half-turn.
+Over-tensioning is a genuine problem — don’t crank the barrel adjuster all the way out at once.

 Internal Routing Kinks

-Internally routed cables are convenient until they’re not.
-A kinked cable housing inside the frame creates friction that prevents the cable from moving freely.
-The post may work fine dropping down — gravity helps — but the return spring isn’t strong enough to overcome the cable friction on the way back up.
+Internal cable routing is convenient right up until it isn’t.
+A kinked cable housing inside the frame creates friction that stops the cable from moving freely.
+The post might drop down just fine — gravity helps — but the return spring can’t overcome the cable friction on the way back up.

-The PNW Rainier’s installation guide specifically warns about routing the cable through sharp bends near the bottom bracket.
-If your frame has a particularly tight routing port, the housing can develop a kink right at the entry point where you can’t see it.
+PNW’s Rainier installation guide specifically warns about routing the cable through sharp bends near the bottom bracket.
+On frames with tight routing ports, the housing can kink right at the entry point — exactly where you can’t see it.

-The test: disconnect the cable at the lever and pull it by hand.
-It should slide smoothly with minimal resistance.
-If you feel stickiness or a grinding sensation, you have a routing problem.
-Options are to re-route with fresh cable and housing, or in some cases you can use a lined housing (Jagwire’s Pro housing has a PTFE liner) to reduce friction through tight bends.
+Here’s the test: disconnect the cable at the lever and pull it by hand.
+It should slide smoothly with almost no resistance.
+Any stickiness or grinding sensation means you have a routing problem.
+Options are re-routing with fresh cable and housing, or running a PTFE-lined housing — Jagwire’s Pro housing works well here — to cut friction through tight bends.

-Replace cable and housing at the same time.
-Replacing just the cable through old housing is a waste of time — the housing is usually the degraded component.
+Replace cable and housing together.
+Running a new cable through old housing wastes your time — the housing is usually the degraded part anyway.

 Hydraulic Droppers — When to Bleed vs Replace

-The RockShox Reverb is the most common hydraulic dropper, and it’s also the one I get the most repair questions about.
-The original Reverb used a hydraulic remote system that required periodic bleeding — and when the bleed went bad or air entered the system, the post behavior became erratic in exactly the way you’d expect: slow return, partial extension, inconsistent travel.
+The RockShox Reverb is the most common hydraulic dropper out there, and it generates more repair questions than any other post I deal with.
+The original Reverb ran a hydraulic remote system that needed periodic bleeding — and when the bleed degraded or air crept into the system, the post got weird in predictable ways: slow return, partial extension, travel that felt inconsistent from one drop to the next.

 Signs You Need a Bleed

-• The lever feels spongy or has excessive travel before the post moves
+• The lever feels spongy or needs excessive travel before the post responds

 • The post returns slowly and inconsistently rather than uniformly sluggish

-• The post drops on its own when you’re seated (this is a bleed issue, not a spring issue)
+• The post drops on its own while you’re seated — this is a bleed issue, not a spring issue

 • You haven’t serviced it in over a year of regular riding

-RockShox’s Reverb bleed procedure uses Reverb Bleed Fluid (it’s a specific mineral oil formulation, not DOT fluid — do not substitute).
-The procedure requires a bleed kit with two syringes, which RockShox sells as the Bleeding Edge Bleed Kit for around $35.
-It’s a legitimate DIY job if you’re comfortable with the process.
-Budget about 45 minutes the first time.
+RockShox’s Reverb bleed procedure uses Reverb Bleed Fluid — a specific mineral oil formulation, not DOT fluid.
+Do not substitute.
+The procedure calls for a bleed kit with two syringes, which RockShox sells as the Bleeding Edge Bleed Kit for around $35.
+It’s a legitimate DIY job if you’re comfortable working with hydraulic systems.
+Budget about 45 minutes the first time through.

 When to Replace the Cartridge Instead

-If you’ve bled the Reverb twice and still have the same symptoms, or if you’re seeing oil weeping from the post body, the internal cartridge is likely worn out.
-Replacement cartridges for the original Reverb run about $80–$120 depending on travel length.
-A shop will charge $40–$80 in labor on top of that.
+If you’ve bled the Reverb twice and the same symptoms persist — or if you’re seeing oil weeping from the post body — the internal cartridge is probably worn out.
+Replacement cartridges for the original Reverb run about $80–$120 depending on travel length, with a shop charging another $40–$80 in labor on top of parts.

-At that price point, compare it honestly to a new cable-actuated post.
+At that price point, run the numbers honestly against a new cable-actuated post.
 A Brand-X Ascend II goes for around $90.
 A OneUp V3 runs $199.
-If your Reverb is five or more years old and needs a cartridge plus a bleed, the repair cost versus replacement math sometimes doesn’t favor repair — especially since the Reverb’s hydraulic remote is a complexity that the newer cable-actuated posts have eliminated entirely.
+If your Reverb is five or more years old and needs both a cartridge and a bleed, the repair math sometimes just doesn’t favor fixing it — especially since newer cable-actuated posts have eliminated the hydraulic remote complexity entirely.

-The Reverb AXS (the wireless version) is a different story.
-That’s a post worth repairing because the replacement cost is $450+.
-For the original wired Reverb, run the numbers before committing to a full service.
+The Reverb AXS is a different situation.
+That post is worth repairing because replacement runs $450 or more.
+For the original wired Reverb, though — run the numbers before committing to a full service.

 When the Spring Is Actually Dead

-Every dropper post — whether it’s air-assisted, cable-actuated, or hydraulic — has some form of return spring.
-On many posts, this is a physical coil spring.
-On others, it’s an integrated air chamber that doubles as the spring.
+Every dropper post — air-assisted, cable-actuated, or hydraulic — has some form of return spring.
+On many posts it’s a physical coil.
+On others it’s an integrated air chamber doing double duty as the spring.
 These springs wear out.
-It’s not common in the first two to three years of riding, but at four or five years of hard use, a weakened spring produces exactly the symptom you’re troubleshooting: post won’t return to full height, or returns only halfway and stops.
+Not usually in the first two or three years, but at four or five years of hard use, a weakened spring produces the exact symptom you’re dealing with: post won’t return to full height, or climbs halfway and quits.

 Identifying a Worn Spring

-The signature symptom of a dead or dying return spring is consistent, repeatable partial return — not random or weather-dependent, but the same every time.
-The post goes down, you release the lever, and it climbs to 60% height and stops.
+The signature of a dead or dying return spring is consistent, repeatable partial return — not random, not weather-dependent, but identical every single time.
+Post goes down, you release the lever, it climbs to 60% and stops.
 Every time.
-That consistency is what separates a spring issue from a pressure or cable issue, which tend to be more variable.
+That consistency is what separates a spring problem from a pressure or cable issue, which tend to behave more erratically.

-Remove the post from the bike and actuate it by hand.
-Full extension should be fast and firm.
-If you can push the post up with one finger and it moves easily, the spring has lost its force.
+Pull the post off the bike and actuate it by hand.
+Full extension should feel fast and firm.
+If you can push the post up with one finger and it moves without real resistance, the spring has lost its force.

 Replacement Availability by Brand

-• Fox Transfer — Fox sells an IFP service kit that addresses return spring issues.
-Runs about $40–$50 through Fox’s service parts portal.
-Detailed instructions in Fox’s own service manual, which is freely available on their site.
+• Fox Transfer — Fox sells an IFP service kit that addresses return spring issues, running about $40–$50 through Fox’s service parts portal.
+Full instructions are in Fox’s service manual, freely available on their site.

-• OneUp V3 — OneUp sells a complete internals rebuild kit for around $45.
-They also have a strong YouTube service tutorial.
-This is one of the more DIY-friendly posts on the market.
+• OneUp V3 — OneUp sells a complete internals rebuild kit for around $45, with a solid YouTube service tutorial to go with it.
+Probably the most DIY-friendly post on the market right now.

 • PNW Rainier — PNW sells a full rebuild kit including the coil spring for $30.
-PNW’s customer service is genuinely excellent and they’ll walk you through it over email if needed.
+Their customer service is genuinely excellent — they’ll walk you through the process over email if you get stuck.

 • Gravity Dropper — Springs are available directly from Gravity Dropper for under $15.
-The post’s entire design philosophy is field serviceability, so replacement is straightforward.
+The post’s entire design philosophy is field serviceability, so replacement is about as straightforward as it gets.

-• Brand-X Ascend — Replacement parts availability is thinner here.
-Wiggle/Chain Reaction stocks some service parts, but a dead spring on an Ascend is often a replacement-post situation given the low original purchase price (~$90).
+• Brand-X Ascend — Parts availability is thin here.
+Wiggle and Chain Reaction stock some service parts, but a dead spring on an Ascend often becomes a replacement-post conversation given the low original purchase price of around $90.

 DIY vs Shop Cost Comparison

-For most spring replacements, the DIY cost is $30–$50 in parts and about an hour of your time.
-A shop will charge $50–$90 in labor on top of parts.
-If the post itself cost $100, a $130 total repair bill at a shop is hard to justify.
-Do it yourself, watch the manufacturer’s YouTube tutorial, and buy the correct rebuild kit directly from the brand — not a generic third-party kit, which often uses lower-quality spring materials that wear faster than stock.
+For most spring replacements, DIY cost lands at $30–$50 in parts and roughly an hour of your time.
+A shop adds $50–$90 in labor on top of parts.
+If the post itself cost $100, a $130 repair bill at a shop is genuinely hard to justify.
+Do it yourself — watch the manufacturer’s YouTube tutorial, buy the correct rebuild kit straight from the brand, and skip the generic third-party kits, which often use lower-quality spring materials that wear out faster than stock.

-The exception is carbon seat tube frames.
-Some carbon frames have tolerances tight enough that improper post installation damages the frame.
-If you’re on a high-end carbon full-suspension bike and not confident in the reassembly, spend the $80 on labor.
-The frame repair will cost far more.
+The one exception: carbon seat tube frames.
+Some carbon frames have tolerances tight enough that improper post installation damages the tube itself.
+If you’re on a high-end carbon full-suspension bike and not fully confident in the reassembly, the $80 in labor is worth it.
+Frame repair costs considerably more.

-One final note: if you’ve worked through every section of this guide — re-torqued the clamp, set correct air pressure, adjusted cable tension, confirmed routing is clean, bled the hydraulics, and inspected the spring — and the post still won’t return to full height, the post body itself has likely developed wear or damage at the upper or lower bushing.
-At that stage, the post needs a full factory service or replacement.
-Most droppers give you a solid three to five years before reaching that point with basic maintenance.
-The ones that die prematurely almost always do so because one of the fixes above was skipped for too long.
+One final thing: if you’ve worked through every step here — re-torqued the clamp, set correct air pressure, adjusted cable tension, confirmed clean routing, bled the hydraulics, inspected the spring — and the post still won’t return to full height, the post body itself has probably developed wear at the upper or lower bushing.
+At that point you’re looking at a full factory service or replacement.
+Most droppers give you a solid three to five years before reaching that stage with basic maintenance.
+The ones that die early almost always do so because one of the fixes above got ignored for too long.

 Author & Expert